ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-9.md

 - Use `setText` to write a test message to the output area
 - Confirm the text shows visibly in the styled card

+## 💡 Code Hints

+**Testing your elements?** You'll need to use helper functions to set text in your output area.
+Check out the [Helper Functions section in SNIPPETS.md](./SNIPPETS.md#helper-functions) for the right function to use.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Open Chrome DevTools (F12) and go to the Console tab